Motlogelwa41-byte/ethical-edge-open-grc/README.md

 - Documentation is updated for significant changes.
 - Pull requests include a clear description of the proposed changes.

-### Target Outcome

-Develop a production-ready, open-source platform that enables governments and humanitarian organizations to make faster, evidence-based decisions that improve climate resilience and protect children.

 ---

 ## ⚙️ Core Technical Architecture